loveencounterflow/webguy/README-types.md

 In the schematics,

-* steps are written in the order of processing (right-to-left ➔ top-down)
+* steps are written in the order of processing (so rightmost expression is first in list)
 * the tested value is called `x`
 * `x` may be re-assigned to a sentinel, original value preserved as `sentinel.value`
 * intermediate results shown in italics